AlexNuanez1/Microsoft-Defender-for-Cloud-Configuration/README.md

-<h1> Microsoft Defender for Cloud Configuration </h1>
+<h1> Microsoft Defender for Cloud Configuration Lab </h1>

 <h2> Description: </h2>

-- Cloud posture management and how to protect cloud resources
+Cloud posture management and how to protect cloud resources

 <h2>Tools used: </h2>